nvdaaddons/AddonTemplate/readme.md

 	* channel: update channel (do not use this switch unless you know what you are doing).
 	* dev: suitable for development builds, names the add-on according to current date (yyyymmdd) and sets update channel to "dev".

+### Additional tools

+The template includes configuration files for use with additional tools such as linters.
+These include:

+* Flake8 (flake8.ini): a Python code linter (3.7.9 or later, can be installed with PIP).

+Read the documentation for the tools you wish to use when building and developing add-ons.

 Note that this template only provides a basic add-on structure and build infrastructure.
-You may need to adapt it for your specific needs.
+You may need to adapt it for your specific needs such as using additional tools.

 If you have any issues please use the NVDA addon list mentioned above.